-Founded in 1802, the community of Suffield Township, Ohio lies in the southwest corner of Portage County.
-We are uniquely situated in close proximity to Akron, Ohio to the northwest and Hartville, Ohio to the south.
+In 1802 , the community of what was later to be named Suffield Township was founded by Royal Pease, who was originally from Suffield, Connecticut.
+From 1802 until April 6, 1818, our community was known as Peasetown.
+In 1818, the name was changed to Suffield Township and governing officials were elected.
+Suffield is one of 18 townships in Portage County and lies in the southwest corner of the county.
+We are uniquely situated in close proximity to Akron, Ohio to the west and to Hartville, Ohio to the south.
 This gives our community a great mix of big city opportunities combined with rural charm.

-With a population of 6285 as noted by the U.S. Census Bureau in 2013, Suffield township is a close knit community - a community where neighbors look out for each other and wave when passing on the road.
-Township services include a highly trained Fire Department providing Fire and EMS protection to the township, as well as a hard working Road Department taking care of the roadways and other services related needs of the community.
+With a population of 6,285 as noted by the U.S. Census Bureau in 2013, Suffield Township is a close knit community - a community where neighbors look out for one another and wave when passing on the road.
+Township services include a highly trained Fire Department, led by Chief Robert Rasnick, providing fire and EMS protection to the township, as well as a hard working Road Department, supervised by Scott McBroom, that takes care of the roadways and other services related to the needs of the community.

 We welcome you to our community.
-Please explore our web site to see more of what Suffield has to offer!
+Please explore our website and see what Suffield has to offer.

 Two Valued Township Employees Call It Quits